YTO - WAS

 • Which airports will I be using when flying from Toronto to Washington, D.C.?

 There are 2 airports in Toronto (Toronto Island and Toronto Pearson Intl) and 2 airports in Washington, D.C.
 (Washington, D.C.
 Reagan-National and Washington, D.C.
 Dulles Intl).
-The cheapest flights are generally found on the Toronto Island to Washington Dulles Airport flight route.
+The cheapest flights are generally found on the Toronto Pearson Airport to Reagan Washington National Airport flight route.

 • Which airlines offer Wi-Fi service onboard planes from Toronto to Washington, D.C.?

-Air Canada, United Airlines, and American Airlines offer inflight Wi-Fi service on the Toronto to Washington, D.C. flight route.
+Air Canada, and United Airlines offer inflight Wi-Fi service on the Toronto to Washington, D.C. flight route.

 • Which aircraft models fly most regularly from Toronto to Washington, D.C.?